 I feel different from other Americans, but less like the "exotic alien" I once was.
 I've outgrown wanting to play that role....I used to feel the greatest belonging with my fellow expats - of all types, from any country of origin.
-Now that's still true but there's room for my synagogue community, my professional colleagues, etc., too.
-(F, business, 38)
+Now that's still true but there's room for my synagogue community, & professional colleagues, too.
+(F, bus, 38)